rerdavies/pipedal/docs/Configuring.md

 For best results, you should select Wi-Fi channel 1, 6 or 11 (referred to as the "Wi-Fi Direct Social Channels").
 Doing so reduces the time it takes for other devices to discover the Raspberry Pi.
 While it is possible to use 5Ghz channels for Wi-Fi Direct, it may take some time for connecting devices to find your PiPedal device.

 Support for Apple/IOS devices: a client for Apple/IoS devices is in long-term development plans; but I don't own any Apple device on which to do development and testing.
 If you'd like to see an Apple/IOS client, your sponsorship would help.
-(The client performs discovery and set up of Wi-Fi direct connections, and relies on the Web interface after that.
-Not difficult.
-Just expensive.
+(The client performs automatic discovery and set up of Wi-Fi direct connections, and relies on the Web interface after that.
+Not difficult to implement.
+Just expensive.)

 --------
 [<< Installing PiPedal](Installing.md)  | [Up](Documentation.md) | | [Choosing a USB Audio Adapter >>](ChoosingAUsbAudioAdapter.md)